What’s the cost of living in Alaska?

 In 2022, the average monthly utility bill in the United States was around $240; in Anchorage, that figure was $270.28.
 This encompasses electricity, gas, and water.

-These costs can add up, especially when keeping warm during the Alaskan winter.
-Many Alaskan residents have several fuel alternatives for their home—electricity, fuel oil, natural gas, and wood—which they switch between, depending on prices and conditions.
+These costs can add up, especially when you factor in the harsh Alaska weather.
+The temperature in Alaska can drop to as low as between 0°F and -30°F winter, so it’s important to keep warm.
+This, in turn, can impact your overall cost of living.
+Many Alaskan residents have several fuel alternatives for their home – electricity, fuel oil, natural gas, and wood – which they switch between, depending on prices and conditions.

-Groceries and food are fairly expensive in Alaska.
+Living in Alaska, you can expect to spend more on groceries and food.
 Most things have to be shipped in, so you would expect to pay more.
 The Missouri Economic Research and Information Center rank Alaska as the second most expensive state for groceries in the United States.

 Within the state, there are price differences.
 For example, the University of Alaska Fairbanks found that in Anchorage, groceries for a family of four cost $211, which is $5 more than Fairbanks and $185 less than Bethel.